KetevanGallagher/Geosocial-Network-Location-Estimation/README.md

 |![](ExperimentalResults/FacebookImages/FacebookGroundTruth.png)<br>Ground Truth Network for Facebook Location Data|![](ExperimentalResults/FairfaxImages/FairfaxGroundTruth.png)<br>Ground Truth Network for Fairfax Mobility Data|
 |:-:|:-:|

-The three proposed algorithms were tested on three datasets: Facebook Social Connectedness Data [[1]](#1), Fairfax Mobility Data [[2]](#2), and a Synthetic Geosocial Erdős-Rényi Network [[3]](#3).
+The three proposed algorithms were tested on three datasets: Facebook Social Connectedness Data [[2]](#2), Fairfax Mobility Data [[3]](#3), and a Synthetic Geosocial Erdős-Rényi Network [[4]](#4).
 The social networks and locations for the first two datasets were generated using the code in the folder Datasets.
 For the Synthetic Geosocial Erdős-Rényi Network, random locations were used and the social network was generated using the code in the [Synthetic Geosocial Networks Repository](https://github.com/KetevanGallagher/Synthetic-Geosocial-Networks).
 The Ground Truth Networks for the Facebook and Fairfax data are shown in the figure above.

 Detailed quantitative results, including the average distance between the assigned location and true location, the number of nodes inferred correctly, run time, and the standard deviations of average distances can be found under [ExperimentalResults](ExperimentalResults).
 These quantitative results are the average of 30 trials.
 The standard deviations displayed are calculated from the 30 trials.

 ## References
 <a id="1">[1]</a>
+D. Jurgens, “That’s What Friends Are For: Inferring Location in Online Social Media Platforms Based on Social Relationships”, ICWSM, vol. 7, no. 1, pp. 273-282, Aug.
+2021.

+<a id="2">[2]</a>
 M. Bailey, R. Cao, T. Kuchler, J. Stroebel, and A. Wong.
 Social connectedness: Measurement, determinants, and effects. *Journal of Economic Perspectives*, 32(3):259–280, 2018.

-<a id="2">[2]</a>
+<a id="3">[3]</a>
 Y. Kang, S. Gao, Y. Liang, M. Li, J. Rao, and J. Kruse.
 Multiscale dynamic human mobility flow dataset in the us during the covid-19 epidemic. *Scientific data*, 7(1):390, 2020.

-<a id="3">[3]</a>
+<a id="4">[4]</a>
 K. Gallagher, T. Anderson, A. Crooks, and A. Züfle.
 Synthetic geosocial network generation.
 In *Proceedings of the 7th ACM SIGSPATIAL Workshop on Location-based Recommendations, Geosocial Networks and Geoadvertising*, pages 15–24, 2023.